phpbbireland/AiGF/README.md

 These first two prompts will get you started, I will show other prompts/fixes used to create and update the project later...

+**Other steps**
++ Added smilies to posts... first attempt was not so good but after the fix it looks pretty good...
++ Corrected post contents, lines being stripped of CR's...

 For example images see: [https://github.com/phpbbireland/AiGF/tree/main/images]